WhisperingWindLinux/Guides/README.md

 ## How to build the kernel

 This is not the most comprehensive guide for building a kernel.
 For example, it omits issues related to digital signatures.
-It means that the kernel is not signed and will not boot with Secure Boot enabled (BIOS/UEFI). **I don't know if it's safe to disable Secure Boot (BIOS/UEFI option) if you already have it previously installed with this option.**
+It means that the kernel is not signed and will not boot with Secure Boot enabled (BIOS/UEFI). **I don't know if it's safe to disable Secure Boot (a BIOS/UEFI option) if you already have some operating systems previously installed with this option enabled.**
 However, what is described here is a minimally functional version that will allow you to build and use a new kernel.

 **1) Before starting the build, you need to install dependencies and tools for building**